rs-renato/cluster-worker/README.md

 ## Configurations
 ### Default CW Configurations
-Cw defines a file `cw-config.properties` with the following mandatory property values:
+Cw defines a file `cw-config.properties` with the following properties:

 ```properties
 # The port which Hazelcast member will try to bind on